 Christmas is the time of year when people ditch email and text communications and revert to old-school snail mail.
-But that doesn’t have to mean just a pen and paper.
+However, now there are Christmas eCards available, and cards you send in the mail do not have to mean just a pen and paper.
 There are some wonderful Christmas cards out there with design work that dazzles.
 Here are some wonderful cards that will delight and inspire you and your loved ones this holiday season.

 Have fun with shapes and sizes!
 This small square card with a reindeer peeking out the window is a great example of thinking outside the box.